datalad/datalad-remake/README.md

 > cd remake-test-1
 ```

-Create the template directory and a template
+Create a template and place it in the `.datalad/make/methods` directory:

 ```bash
 > mkdir -p .datalad/make/methods